archan937/stack_tracy/README.md

 ### Taking more control

 I can imagine that you don't want to hook into every Sinatra request.
 So you can pass a block which will be yielded before every request.
-The request will traced when it does **not** return either `false` or `nil`:
+The request will only be traced when the block does **not** return either `false` or `nil`:

     use StackTracy::Sinatra do |path, params|
       path == "/" #=> only trace "http://localhost:4567"